 The School of St. Mary abides by the provisions of the Buckley Amendment concerning the rights of non-custodial parents.
-In the absence of a court order to the contrary, the school will provide the non-custodial parent with access to the academic records and other school-related information regarding the child.
-If there is a court order specifying that no information be shared, it is the responsibility of the custodial parent to provide the school with an official copy of the court order.
+In the absence of a court order to the contrary, the school will provide the non-custodial parent with access to the child's academic records and other school-related information.
+If a court order specifies that no information be shared, it is the responsibility of the custodial parent to provide the school with an official copy of the court order.

-Non-custodial parents wishing to receive school newsletters, flyers, calendars, and so on should stop in the office and notify the administration.
+Non-custodial parents who wish to receive school newsletters, flyers, calendars, and other materials should stop in the office and notify the administration.